passcod/blook/2017-may-10-monthly-update.md

 ## Star Wars fic

-I now have a better name, but I don't quite want to reveal it, I think.
+New working title is: **In the pale Darkness of Dawn**.
+Casing tbc.

 Due to conferencing and traveling and [the effect that has on my writing][tw-writing] as well as a very unfortunate (and frustrating) bout of flu or cold or whatever in the last week of April, I didn't get as much writing done as I'd hoped.

-I have about TK 7k of material written, but I do have a fairly large amount of notes and a good outline for two of the four threads in the fic.
+I have about 6k of material written, but I do have a fairly large amount of notes and a good outline for two of the four threads in the fic.
 So it's not too bad.
 And now that I'm nearing the final design of this fic (or have already achieved it? it's hard to tell), it should go much faster.

+The _form_ of the fic has also evolved from more traditional prose in long sections and chapters, towards smaller single-scene sections ranging from 600 to 1500 words in length each, and then organised in semi-chronological order and grouped in chapters.
+It's a particular form, and it provides interesting possibilities, like making it very easy to present the same scene from multiple point of views, almost in a side-by-side manner.
+It's also much closer to my own 'natural' writing style.

 [tw-writing]: https://twitter.com/passcod/status/857427137925529600